Hyperglycemic Crises in Patients With Diabetes Mellitus

 Ketonemia typically takes longer to clear than hyperglycemia.
+Direct measurement of β-OHB in the blood is the preferred method for monitoring DKA.
 The nitroprusside method only measures acetoacetic acid and acetone.
 However, β-OHB, the strongest and most prevalent acid in DKA, is not measured by the nitroprusside method.
 During therapy, β-OHB is converted to acetoacetic acid, which may lead the clinician to believe that ketosis has worsened.
 Therefore, assessments of urinary or serum ketone levels by the nitroprusside method should not be used as an indicator of response to therapy.
-During therapy for DKA or HHS, blood should be drawn every 2-4 h for determination of serum electrolytes, glucose, blood urea nitrogen, creatinine, osmolality, and venous pH (for DKA).
-Generally, repeat arterial blood gases are unnecessary; venous pH (which is usually 0.03 U lower than arterial pH) and anion gap can be followed to monitor resolution of acidosis.
+During therapy for DKA or HHS, blood should be drawn every hour initially, and then every 2–4 h for determination of serum electrolytes, glucose, blood urea nitrogen, creatinine, osmolality, and venous pH (for DKA).
+Generally, repeat arterial blood gases are unnecessary; venous pH (which is usually 0.03 units lower than arterial pH) and anion gap can be followed to monitor resolution of acidosis.
 With mild DKA, regular insulin given either subcutaneously or intramuscularly every hour is as effective as intravenous administration in lowering blood glucose and ketone bodies (27).
-Patients with mild DKA should first receive a “priming” dose of regular insulin of 0.4-0.6 U/kg body wt, half as an intravenous bolus and half as a subcutaneous or intramuscular injection (22).
-Thereafter, 0.1 U · kg-1 · h-1 of regular insulin should be given subcutaneously or intramuscularly.
+Patients with mild DKA should first receive a “priming” dose of regular insulin of 0.4 units/kg body wt, half as an intravenous bolus and half as a subcutaneous or intramuscular injection (22).
+Thereafter, 0.1 unit · kg–1 · h–1 of regular insulin should be given subcutaneously or intramuscularly.

 Despite total-body potassium depletion, mild to moderate hyperkalemia is not uncommon in patients with hyperglycemic crises.
 Insulin therapy, correction of acidosis, and volume expansion decrease serum potassium concentration.
 To prevent hypokalemia, potassium replacement is initiated after serum levels fall below 5.5 mEq/l, assuming the presence of adequate urine output.
 Generally, 20–30 mEq potassium (2/3 KCl and 1/3 KPO4) in each liter of infusion fluid is sufficient to maintain a serum potassium concentration within the normal range of 4–5 mEq/l.
 Rarely, DKA patients may present with significant hypokalemia.
 In such cases, potassium replacement should begin with fluid therapy, and insulin treatment should be delayed until potassium concentration is restored to >3.3 mEq/l to avoid arrhythmias or cardiac arrest and respiratory muscle weakness.